Admission Decision Process and Timeline

 Below you will find some helpful information about our admission decision process.
 If you have questions about your specific application please contact the Office of Admissions or your admissions counselor.

-Applications submitted for the University of Cincinnati’s Uptown (main) Campus are reviewed holistically, considering every item provided in the application file.* Applications are read by admission team members, who are trained to use application information—both academic and personal—to more fully understand who the applicant is, how likely they are to be academically successful in a main campus program, and what attributes the student will bring to our campus community.
+Applications submitted for the University of Cincinnati’s Uptown (main) Campus are reviewed holistically, considering every item provided in the application file.
+Applications are read by admission team members, who are trained to use application information—both academic and personal—to more fully understand who the applicant is, how likely they are to be academically successful in an Uptown campus program, and what attributes the student will bring to our campus community.
 Consequently, there is not a “minimum” GPA or ACT/SAT test score, just as there is not a guaranteed admission based on a student’s profile.

-Items taken into consideration during application review:
+Items considered during application review:

 - Official High School Transcript: Overall success as demonstrated by GPA, curriculum, grade trend.
 We want to see students who have been successful in a challenging, college prep curriculum—including taking advanced coursework (AP, IB, dual enrollment) if offered at your school.